miaomiaonana/Unit-1-Homework-Assignment-FinTech-Case-Study/README.md

 ## Business Activities
 CZ was in charge of transforming Binance into a decentralised business with a quick-thinking global team.
 Additionally, he was a driving force behind Binance's growth into an exchange that provides users with clear benefits, huge volumes, and low costs.

 The Binance product quickly established itself as being too compelling for the crypto community to be held back by persistent difficulties.
-After only six months of operation, Binance shot to the top of the list of cryptocurrency exchanges, where it has remained to this day.
+After only six months of operation, Binance shot to the top of the list of cryptocurrency exchanges, where it has remained to this day[1].

 - Binance’s number of users was 89.5 million in August 2023.
 - The number of Binance active users was around 877,682 addresses per day in late August 2023.